Common Cake Faults: Identifying and Remedying the Problem

 - Cake was knocked in the oven before it had set

-A very common problem and one that can have a number of causes, either to do with the fruit or the batter.
+This is a very common problem and one that can have a number of causes.
+Usually, it is either to do with the fruit or the batter.
 The most common causes are:

 - The flour is too soft